[Radius] Testing Radius authentication via global (radtest)

 Hello, this is Nagatani from the System Development Department.

-This time, we will introduce the steps to verify Radius authentication globally using the radtest command.
+In this article, I will introduce the procedure for verifying Radius authentication via global route using the radtest command.

-To be honest, the method itself is relatively easy to do without any particular twist, but when I searched on the internet, I basically only found methods for local verification...
+To be honest, the method itself is quite simple and not particularly complicated, but when I searched online, I could only find instructions for local verification...

-Also, it is almost impossible for Radius authentication to be completed locally, and I wanted to perform verification in a form that is close to actual operation, so I decided to introduce it this time.
+Also, it is highly unlikely that Radius authentication can be completed locally, and I wanted to conduct testing in a manner close to actual operation, so I decided to introduce it here

 2. AWS server with FreeRadius and DaloRadius installed

-1 is a server just for being able to use the radtest command.
+1 is a server that only allows you to use the radtest command.

 To use the radtest command, you must have FreeRadius installed.

-2 is a Radius server for performing global verification from the local server built in 1.
+2 is a Radius server for verifying via global from the local server built in 1.

-Since we want to create a Radius account, let's install DaloRadius, which allows account management.
+Since we want to create a Radius account, let’s install DaloRadius, which can manage accounts.

-This time we are building a server on AWS, but you can use other platforms as well, so feel free to use whatever you like.
-Basically the method is the same.
+In this example, we are building a server on AWS, but you can use other platforms, so please use the one you prefer.
+The basic steps are the same

-Visually, 1 is the Radius client and 2 is the Radius server.
+The idea is that 1 is the Radius client and 2 is the Radius server

 Building a local server with FreeRadius installed

-this site Also, since the purpose of this time is to be able to use the radtest command, there is no need to configure the client or user.
+this site Also, since the purpose of this tutorial is to be able to use the radtest command, there is no need to configure the client or user.

 Building an AWS server with FreeRadius and DaloRadius installed